gpiantoni/vtstask/README.md

 5. It will run the experiments, explained below.

+6. Thereafter it logs the start time delay (not reliable)

-6. After the experiments are run, it will close the serial port.
+7. After the experiments are run, it will close the serial port.

 All experiments go through the same process: